Body Psychotherapy – Psychotherapeutic Postural Integration

 Whether one is experiencing and expressing armoured aspects of the self, or discussing more general aspects perhaps associated with family history, or worldviews, or personal self-esteem, or reactions to anxiety or depression, verbal and non-verbal communication is clarified by the body-mind dialogue, and by the psychological and somatic process which is allowed and encouraged to complete itself.
 In this way the so called bottom-up and top-down approaches as defined in affective neuroscience, are applied in a balanced way.

-Postural Integrators have found moreover that the following fundamental conceptual dimensions are useful for a more complete (postural) integration : top-bottom, center-periphery, left-right, front-back, inside-outside.
+Moreover the following fundamental conceptual dimensions are useful for a more complete integration of the bodymind : top-bottom, center-periphery, left-right, front-back, inside-outside.

 In an armored bodymind these divisions are still in stubborn conflict in different degrees.
 After ‘release work’ these, previously mostly unconscious, parts begin to coordinate with each other, and the body psychotherapist’s hands help this coming together with a category of specialised interactive ‘integration strokes’.